sukesh-ak/EventPipe-Diagnostics/README.md

 Commands:
-  collect    Capture trace from a process using Event Pipe analyze    Analyze trace a process ps         Process list with Event Pipe available for Diagnostics
+  collect    Capture trace from a process using Event Pipe analyze    Analyze trace a process and prints managed call stack ps         Process list with Event Pipe available for Diagnostics
 ```